dd-georgiev/barman-metrics-exporter/docs/dev/overview.md

 # How-To
 ## Run locally
+1. Navigate to `exporter/cmd/`
+2. Run `go run main.go -config config.yaml`

+This will start the exporter with `mock` integration and metrics on `localhost:2222/metrics`
 ## Add config option
 Add it in `config.yaml` and then use config.TYPE("OPTION_NAME") `[e.g. config.String("port")]` to retrieve it.
 Doing so will require importing `"github.com/gookit/config/v2"` in the file.
 ## Add new metrics